hirosystems/docs/docs/clarinet/feature-guides/clarinet-deploy.md

 - accounts with their token balances, and
 - content and sequence of transactions (across a single or multiple Stacks or Bitcoin blocks)

-A Deployment Plan’s specifications exist on two files within a Clarinet project: the `Clarinet.toml` and network’s `.toml` file (e.g. `devnet.toml`) under the “deployments” folder.
+A Deployment Plan’s specifications exist on two files within a Clarinet project: the `Clarinet.toml` and network’s `.toml` file (for example, `devnet.toml`) under the “deployments” folder.

 You can commit, audit, and test contracts without including any secrets in the Deployment Plan, and share these contracts without exposing any sensitive information.

-## Deployment Plans Primitives
+## Deployment plan primitives

 Deployment plans consist of the following primitives: